meghanacv/yelp_camp/README.md

 - Admin can generate invitation code for user to sign up

 #### Basic functionalities
-- Create, edit and delete posts and comments
+- Create, edit and delete posts, comments and reviews
 - Upload campground photos
+#### Flash messages responding to users' interaction with the app
+#### Responsive web design
+#### Update campground photos when editing campgrounds
+#### Used Google Fonts and Font Awesome instead default fonts
+#### Used momentJS to show post and comment creation and update timestamp